Open Letter to Fred Armisen: The Cultural Power and Responsibility of SNL

 1) Trump and the Republicans are counting on you to vote Green this year

 While this trick is most onerously being played out in blue states and swing states right now in a ploy to siphon votes from Clinton, it is actually a trick that Republicans use most effectively in the down ballot races.
+I just don't feel good about doing something that the Republicans would like me to do.
+2) Margin of victory matters

 I think it matters to two big reasons.
 First of all, Trump seems poised to dramatically contest the election if he loses.
 His contesting will cause more strife the closer the margin is.
 This is a very dangerous scenario and may be incredibly detrimental to our democracy.